aio-libs/create-aio-app/create_aio_app/template/{{cookiecutter.project_name}}/docs/source/pages/aiohttp_quick_start.rst

 Quick start for aiohttp
 =======================

-Before you create an application using `create-aio-app` you should be sure that you have some requirements:
+To use `create-aio-app` you have to meet the next requirements:

  - python>=3.6
  - docker-compose